-Throughout the year of 2023 and up to the date of this report, the Company has complied with the requirements under Rules 3.10(1), 3.10(2) and 3.10A of the Listing Rules.
+Throughout the year of 2024, the Company has complied with the requirements under Rules 3.10(1), 3.10(2) and 3.10A of the Listing Rules.
 Rule 3.10(1) requires that every board of directors of a listed issuer must include at least three INEDs, Rule 3.10(2) requires that at least one of the INEDs must have appropriate professional qualifications or is accounting or related financial management expertise, and Rule 3.10A requires that an issuer must appoint independent non-executive directors representing at least one-third of the board.
-At all time during the year of 2023, all INEDs met the guidelines for assessment of their independence as set out in Rule 3.10 of the Listing Rules.
+At all time during the year of 2024, all INEDs met the guidelines for assessment of their independence as set out in Rule 3.10 of the Listing Rules.

-During the year of 2023, the INEDs, Ms. Chan Hoi Ling, Ms. So Wai Lam, and Mr. Sung Yat Chun (resigned on 3 March 2023) had served the Company for more than nine years, during the tenure of offices they provided the Company with a wide range of expertise, skills, impartial views, comments, and independent judgment on issues of strategic directions, development, financial performance and risk management through their contribution at attending the Board meetings and Committee meetings.
+During the year of 2024, the INEDs, Ms. Chan Hoi Ling and Ms. So Wai Lam (resigned on 31 July 2024) had served the Company for more than nine years, during the tenure of offices they provided the Company with a wide range of expertise, skills, impartial views, comments, and independent judgment on issues of strategic directions, development, financial performance and risk management through their contribution at attending the Board meetings and Committee meetings.
 They have not taken part in the day-to-day management of the Company.